-Fee-paying places are available in a number of postgraduate coursework courses and are offered to Australian and New Zealand citizens, permanent residents and permanent humanitarian visa holders.
+Fee-paying places are available in a number of postgraduate coursework courses and are offered to Australian citizens, holders of an Australian permanent visa, and New Zealand citizens.

 Click on the expandable questions below for further information for fee-paying students.